-According to a study conducted in 2018 about American Household Credit Card Debt, the average household has about $134,643 in debt – which can include mortgages, auto loans, credit cards and personal loan balances.
+Believe it or not, the average household debt is approximately $134,643 — an amount which can include mortgages, auto loans, credit cards and personal loan balances.
 Debt has continued to increase as cost of living increases.
 And as a result, many Americans rely on credit cards to pay for expenses they can’t necessarily afford.

 If you’re in debt, the idea of paying it off probably feels overwhelming and unrealistic.
 It can be difficult to keep up with minimum payments while managing other everyday expenses.
 But if you make a long-term plan to pay off your debt, and stick with your plan, you’ll make significant progress toward your goal.